Elasticsearch Integration

 class TypedValueElasticsearchMappingContext : SimpleElasticsearchMappingContext()Features

-- Converts TypedValue to raw ID for storage
+- Converts TypedValue to raw value for storage

-- Reconstructs TypedValue from raw ID on retrieval
+- Reconstructs TypedValue from raw value on retrieval

 - Supports